GeoTecINIT/awarns-framework/packages/core/README.md

 For the AwarNS framework to work properly, it must be initialized during the application startup.
 The code must be executed no matter if the application UI is going to be bootstrapped or not.
 The place to do this is the `app.ts` file inside the application `src` folder (`main.ts` for Angular apps).

 Framework initialization implies multiple aspects: **(1)** determining which built-in and/or custom tasks will be in use, **(2)** defining how these tasks will be invoked by the results of other tasks or isolated application events, **(3)** registering plugins that need to be initialized at application startup and **(4)** configuring behavioural aspects of the framework.
-This can be seen in more detal in the following code excerpt adapted from the demo application source code:
+This can be seen in more detail in the following code excerpt adapted from the demo application source code:

 ```ts
 // app.ts / main.ts